probcomp/metaprob/doc/language.md

   interpreter is maintaining in the interpretation of the call to q.
   The nominal value becomes the result of the call to q, and the accompanying score is used by the interpreter
+  - note jmt, `inf` seems to have changed signature to be 3-arity:
+    `(defn inf [name model implementation] ...)` where `implementation` is a procedure
 * `(opaque name p)` - returns a procedure that acts the same as p when called outside the Metaprob interpreter, and acts like a 'compiled' procedure when called within the Metaprob interpreter.
 That means its body won't be subject to intervention, scoring, output, etc.
   This is a performance feature, and also reduces clutter in output traces.  name is just a comment, and can be nil.
 * `(trace-as-procedure t w)` - this is an internal utility used in only a few places, documented here for completeness, not because we expect new uses of it.  t should be a trace, and w should be a procedure.
 This returns a procedure, say p.
 When p is called using `infer-apply` or from within the interpreter, the interpreter